 Example of negotiating medical bills

-Prostate cancer hospitalized Ernest Patton for just a few days a couple years ago, however those few days were enough to push Patton, a North Carolina man, toward financial ruin.
+We are aware of a patient with prostate cancer who was in the hospital for just a few days, however those few days were enough to push man toward financial ruin.
 The radiation treatment cost $65,000, and his total medical bill was over $100,000.
 Almost none of his expenses were covered by the health insurance he received through his fast-food restaurant job.

-Patton's medical debt recovery process began when his sister, who was helping manage his medical bills after he became sick, asked for and negotiated for help.
-She applied for charity assistance from the hospital, told them of their situation, and also offered proof of Patton's wages.
+The patient’s medical debt recovery process began when his sister, who was helping manage his medical bills after he became sick, asked for and negotiated for help.
+She applied for charity assistance from the hospital, told them of their situation, and also offered proof of the patient’s wages.
 She tried to negotiate as many costs as possible in an effort to even save a few dollars.

 The hospital proceeded to write off the cost of his stay, and the total cost of the radiation treatment was eventually forgiven as well.
-Patt, and his sister, both said that they were really shocked that these medical providers would work with you.
+Both the patient and his sister said that they were really shocked that these medical providers would work with them.
 It was a learning experience for them, and it was very effective.
 But nevertheless, the medical provider waived their bills after the negotiations.

+It is possible to negotiate medical bills and really so much more in life.
 Learn how to negotiate savings for other items.
-Read more.
-You can save on insurance, credit cards, and other expenses in addition to medical bills.
+Find a list of money saving tips.
+You can save on insurance, credit cards, prescription drugs, and other expenses in addition to medical bills.